torressa/cspy/docs/how_to.rst

 Initialisations
 ~~~~~~~~~~~~~~~

 In order to use `cspy` package and the algorithms within, first, one has to create a graph on which to apply the algorithms.
 To do so, we make use of the well-known `networkx` package.
-To be able to apply resource constraints, we have the following graph requirements
+To be able to apply resource constraints, we have the following graph requirements,

  - graph attribute `n_res` which determines the number of resources we are considering for the particular problem;
  - edge attributes `res_cost` and `weight`;
  - the graph must have a single `Source` and `Sink` nodes with no incoming or outgoing edges respectively.